Sha-hed/TechShop-Client/README.md

  4) Add to Cart Option

 TechShop blends seamless navigation with robust management tools, ensuring a hassle-free tech shopping experience tailored to your needs.

+Technology Used in this Project:

+MongoDB, ExpressJS, ReactJS, NodeJS, Firebase, TailwindCSS, CSS, HTML

+What to Do to Run This Project:

+To run this project, you need to install the necessary npm packages and add Firebase secret keys.